 C. Benefits of Seller’s Having Inspections Done Immediately

-Having the inspection reports in hand also enables the seller to do immediate repairs for those items in the reports that do not require too much work, with the effect of enhancing functionality and safety and of improving the property’s marketability.
-Furthermore, if buyers do decide to have their own inspection done after escrow begins, the list of items found to need work should be shorter, pleasing everyone concerned.
+Having the inspection reports in hand also enables the seller to do immediate repairs for those items in the reports that do not require too much work, enhancing functionality and safety and improving the property’s marketability.
+Furthermore, if buyers decide to have their own inspection done after escrow begins, the list of items that need work should be shorter, pleasing everyone concerned.

-Yvette recommends a general inspection, a termite inspection, and, if the property has a fireplace, then an inspection by a chimney sweep.
-If the inspections are not done, then during escrow the buyer will usually do inspections before deciding whether to remove the “inspection contingency.”
+Yvette recommends a general inspection, a termite inspection, and an inspection by a chimney sweep if the property has a fireplace.
+If the inspections are not done, the buyer will usually do inspections during escrow before deciding whether to remove the “inspection contingency.”
 Problems that the buyer’s inspector reports identify must then be addressed and may necessitate the seller’s giving the buyer an escrow credit to do those repairs later.
 Even if some later repair work will be needed, it is still good, both for viewings and for completing a sale, if as many repairs as are practical can be done before the property is listed for sale.